Stojj2/Portfolio-Project-2/README.md

 <br><br>

 - ### Responsive Design
-  - The game will be playable on different screens sizes, Phon, tablet and desktop.
+  - The game will be playable on different screens sizes, Phone, tablet and desktop.

 ## **Future Features**
 - Adding more word categories to the game.